tankh99/tp/docs/DeveloperGuide.md

 Appointments are stored in the `Model` component as `AppointmentList` which contains `UniqueAppointmentList` object that is parallel similar to `PatientList` storing `UniquePatientList`.
 The `Model` component provides methods to add, delete, and retrieve appointments from `AppointmentList`

-Appointment List are saved under a separate file `appointmentList.json` in the data folder, apart from the `patientList.json` file that stores the `patientList` data.
+Appointment List is saved under a separate file `appointmentList.json` in the data folder, apart from the `patientList.json` file that stores the `patientList` data.

 #### Design Considerations